dzenoo/hexapod/README.md

-# hexapod
+# Hexapod
-ROS XBee communication
+ROS XBee communication used to control one leg of a hexapod robot